Rajvardhan-44/Steering-Project/README.md

 This project aims to develop a more realistic steering geometry solver that:

 - Uses the Pacejka '96 Magic Formula tyre model for tyre force prediction.
-- Simulates steady-state cornering of a four-wheel vehicle.
+- Simulates steady-state cornering of a four-wheeler.
 - Predicts individual wheel slip angles.
 - Calculates inner and outer steering angles.
-- Incorporates aerodynamic downforce and drag.
+- Incorporates aerodynamic downforce and drag and their effects.
-- Moves beyond ideal 100% Ackermann assumptions.
+- Moves beyond ideal 100% Ackermann assumptions and bicycle model.

-The long-term goal is to provide a steering design tool that can be used during Formula Student vehicle development without relying solely on commercial software.
+The long-term goal is to provide a steering design tool that can be used for vehicle development and to get maximum from tyres.